vcabardo/ML-Algorithm-Analysis/README.md

 This project contains multiple files:

 1. classification.py - Implements multiple sklearn classifiers and obtains certain performance metrics on them (accuracy, precision, recall, f1, and runtime)
+2. Dry_Bean_Dataset.csv - The dataset itself.
+The struture of the dataset is explained below.

 This project is structured as follows:
 ```bash